— By Gearóid Ó Faoleán, Frontiers (Last update: 13 December 2017)

 - I do not want to be named on the final publication if accepted

-- Alternative reason with an accompanying text-box allows for clarification
+- Alternative reason with an accompanying text-box allowing for clarification

 Rejecting a manuscript

-Furthermore at any stage of the review process, reviewers can recommend manuscript rejection.
+At any stage of the review process, reviewers can recommend a manuscript for rejection.
 They then choose from one of the following reasons:

 - The manuscript contains fundamental errors that cannot be rectified through author revisions

 - There are concerns about ethical issues in the manuscript that cannot be rectified through author revisions